Transport in Vietnam: Road transport

-Road financing comes from a number of sources including the government, overseas donors such as the ADB, WB, JBIC and business organizations.
+Road financing comes from a number of sources including the government, overseas donors such as the Asian Development Bank, World Bank, JBIC and business organizations.
 Road investment recovery is mainly through tolls collected on bridges and roads, in accordance with laws mentioned above.

 Vietnam's road system is classified according to the administrative hierarchy.
 Each classification is assigned a milestone color and abbreviation.